randiepathirage/Sample-SSE/README.md

-# SpringBoot-API
+# Smaple POC for Shared Signals and Events(SSE) Specification

-REST API based on Java Spring Boot.
+REST API based on Java Spring Boot that demonstrates how the [Shared Signals and Events (SSE)](https://openid.net/specs/openid-sse-framework-1_0-ID1.html) Framework works.

 ## Prerequisites